paxdotdev/pax/pax-chassis-web/interface/README.md

 and exposing an index.html that works as a host for the static site built with Pax, as well as an index.js and other wrappers (e.g. React, Angular, Vue, WebComponents) for other consumption patterns.

-This project is copied into `.pax/pkg` and the output artifacts are built into `.pax/build` for a given project.
+Output artifacts are built into `.pax/build` for a given project.